kevendi/kevendi/README.md

 ### Hi there 👋

-# I am a software engineer with experience in a range of languages, frameworks and methodologies.
-This includes Java, Python, AWS, Content Management Systems, Serverless, SQL, Spring Boot and many others.
+### I am a software engineer with experience in a range of languages, frameworks and methodologies.
+### This includes Java, Python, AWS, Content Management Systems, Serverless, SQL, Spring Boot and many others.
+### In the technical landscape, I have other interests that include Data Science and Machine Learning to solve problems, discover insight and automate tasks.

 <!--
 **kevendi/kevendi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.